adriaanm-da/daml/daml-lf/spec/transaction.rst

-This specification, in concert with the ``transaction.proto`` machine-readable definition, defines a format for *Daml-LF transactions*, to be used when inspecting ledger activity as a st ream, or submitting changes to the ledger.
+This specification, in concert with the ``transaction.proto`` machine-readable definition, defines a format for *Daml-LF transactions*, to be used when inspecting ledger activity as a stream, or submitting changes to the ledger.

 A *ledger* can be viewed as a sequence of these transactions.